bhatia4/gpg-encryption-steps/README.md

 -----END PGP PUBLIC KEY BLOCK-----
 </pre>

-Next, export your private key to a file.
+Next, export your private key to a file (arguments "--armor" to create ASCII armored output & "--export-secret-keys [ names ]" is same as --export, but does export the secret keys.
+This is normally not very useful and a security risk).

 Again do not share private keys with anyone else or transmit via email.
 Sharing your private keys defeats the purpose of asymmetric cryptography!
 <pre>
   gpg --armor --export-secret-key "Kenny" > kenny_privateKey.gpg
   cat kenny_privateKey.gpg